 BPA’s toxic effects are well-publicized.
 From the lining of canned foods to polycarbonate hard plastics to even the thermal coatings on cash register receipts, this is one of the world’s most proven bad news endocrine disruptors.
 BPA is linked to everything from hormone-related breast and prostate cancers to polycystic ovarian syndrome and early puberty.

-But did you know BPA is just one of at least a thousand chemicals or chemical mixtures that can tinker with our bodies’ delicate hormonal systems, setting us up for disease?
+So now that we know BPA is just one of at least a thousand chemicals or chemical mixtures that can tinker with our bodies’ delicate hormonal systems, what are the other major culprits setting us up for disease?

 Endocrine-disrupting chemicals (EDCs) like phthalates, triclosan and even compounds detected in fish you should never eat are among the 85,000-plus manufactured chemicals in use in the United States.
 They’re found in everyday products and throughout the environment.
 For instance, did you know that things like atrazine increase tap water toxicity?
 It’s true.